A Platform of Novel Synaptic Regenerative Investigational Therapies Designed to Restore Neuronal Function

 The Benefits of a Tablet

-Many of the new therapies being developed for neurodegenerative diseases such as ALS and Alzheimer’s disease are large macromolecules called “biologics”.
+Many emerging therapies for neurodegenerative diseases such as ALS and Alzheimer’s disease are large macromolecules called “biologics”.
 These biologics have difficulty penetrating the central nervous system (CNS) and require IV infusion or intrathecal injections.
-Such therapies, which include antibodies that bind to toxic proteins or oligonucleotides that suppress the expression of a disease-related gene product, are often difficult to administer and costly to produce at scale.
-At Spinogenix, we are focused on developing small molecules designed to pass through the blood-brain barrier and penetrate the CNS.
-Tazbentetol and SPG601 are designed to be taken by mouth as a once-a-day pill, which has multiple benefits: ease of administration, improved patient compliance, and significant reduction in cost.
-Altogether, our investigational therapeutics may provide a simple, cost-effective, yet powerful approach to treating synaptopathies.
+Such therapies, which include antibodies that bind to toxic proteins or oligonucleotides that suppress the expression of a disease-related gene product, are difficult to administer and costly to produce at scale.

 Rapid Acting